maximgurin/verifica/README.md

 Given all these, *how do you even find a list of videos available for `current_user`?*
 Bunch of `if/elsif` and enormous SQL query with many joins?
 Is there a better way?
 Verifica shines for this kind of problem.
+In the [Real-world example with Rails](#real-world-example-with-rails) you can see the solution in detail.

 ## Basic example